johandahlberg/PiperWorkshop/tutorial.md

 *Put it together using add()*</br>
 The key to putting the two things above together is using the `add()` function.
 This is is how you define what jobs are to be added to the dependency graph and run by Queue.
 An example of this:

+    package molmed.qscripts

     import org.broadinstitute.sting.queue.QScript
     import java.io.File
     import org.broadinstitute.sting.commandline.Argument

     class MyAwesomeQScript extends QScript {

-      // An argument that should be passed to the QScript from the commandline
+      // An argument that should be passed to the qscript from the commandline
       @Input(doc = "input fasta file", shortName = "i", required = true)
       var input: File = _